cardstack/cardstack-documentation/guides/index.md

 ## About these Guides

-These pages are not designed to be very detailed API documentation.
-Cardstack is pre-1.0, so there may be some inconsistencies in the documentation, and APIs are subject to change as we iterate, explore, and build new features.
+These Guides provide an overview of the essential features of Cardstac.
+The Card SDK is aimed at developers, and the Principles section is for all audiences interested in the Cardstack ecosystem, vision, and philosophy.

 ## Contributing

 As an Open Source project, Cardstack welcomes participation from the community!

 To edit this documentation, click the pencil icon at the top right of every page.
-Please feel free to contribute if you know how to make things a bit better.

-If you would like to contribute to Cardstack itself, please see the GitHub repository for the [main codebase](https://github.com/cardstack/cardstack), our
+If you would like to contribute to Cardstack itself, please see GitHub for the [main codebase](https://github.com/cardstack/cardstack), our
 [other repsitories](https://github.com/cardstack),